-A. Economic growth, restructuring and diversification, taking account of potential job growth indicated by detailed forecasts in the Employment Land Review Assessment and updates as they become available.

-B. Investment in locations such as Bradford City Centre, Shipley Town Centre and the Canal Road Corridor, Keighley, Bingley and Ilkley, recognising the role of the Regional City of Bradford and the Principal Towns as key drivers of productivity.

-C. The Council's priority for Grade A office developments will be Bradford City Centre in line with its priority for regeneration of the city centre and the creation of a revitalised central business district.

-D. Improved links between job opportunities, skills development and needs, business productivity and investment, and the needs of excluded communities within Bradford District.

-E. A modern manufacturing sector and modernisation of manufacturing industries within the City of Bradford and the Airedale Corridor.

-F. A knowledge-driven economy, by supporting the potential of the University of Bradford, Bradford College, further and higher education institutions, hospitals and research institutions and other knowledge-intensive industries including the tourism and cultural sector and links with the provision of incubator units and innovation units within Bradford City Centre and the Airedale Corridor.

-G. A more entrepreneurial Bradford District, with the aim of achieving higher rates of business start ups and survival, and a larger number of small businesses, including the provision of low cost and smaller incubator units for small and medium sized enterprises and micro businesses in the City of Bradford and the Airedale Corridor.

-H. Development related to priority sectors or clusters, or individual employers important to the Bradford District economy, where they have specific property requirements.

-I. The role of Leeds Bradford International Airport and Manchester International Airport as significant economic drivers and the need to enhance transport links between the District and the two airports.

-J. The potential of non business class sectors, including health, sport, retail, leisure, tourism and education as key economic and employment generators within the Bradford District.

-K. Opportunities for business relating to the Districts unique environmental assets and challenges, including sustainable construction, renewable energy, resource and waste efficiency and environmental technologies and the 'low carbon economy'.

-L. ICT and communications infrastructure, installation and take up of high speed broadband, particularly as a priority in rural and peripheral areas of the Bradford District.

-M. Support diversification and sustainability of agricultural and rural businesses

-N. A wide range of initiatives to ensure more diverse, competitive and successful economies in the rural areas of the Bradford District.
+- A. Economic growth, restructuring and diversification, taking account of potential job growth indicated by detailed forecasts in the Employment Land Review Assessment and updates as they become available. - B. Investment in locations such as Bradford City Centre, Shipley Town Centre and the Canal Road Corridor, Keighley, Bingley and Ilkley, recognising the role of the Regional City of Bradford and the Principal Towns as key drivers of productivity. - C. The Council's priority for Grade A office developments will be Bradford City Centre in line with its priority for regeneration of the city centre and the creation of a revitalised central business district. - D. Improved links between job opportunities, skills development and needs, business productivity and investment, and the needs of excluded communities within Bradford District. - E. A modern manufacturing sector and modernisation of manufacturing industries within the City of Bradford and the Airedale Corridor. - F. A knowledge-driven economy, by supporting the potential of the University of Bradford, Bradford College, further and higher education institutions, hospitals and research institutions and other knowledge-intensive industries including the tourism and cultural sector and links with the provision of incubator units and innovation units within Bradford City Centre and the Airedale Corridor. - G. A more entrepreneurial Bradford District, with the aim of achieving higher rates of business start ups and survival, and a larger number of small businesses, including the provision of low cost and smaller incubator units for small and medium sized enterprises and micro businesses in the City of Bradford and the Airedale Corridor. - H. Development related to priority sectors or clusters, or individual employers important to the Bradford District economy, where they have specific property requirements. - I. The role of Leeds Bradford International Airport and Manchester International Airport as significant economic drivers and the need to enhance transport links between the District and the two airports. - J. The potential of non business class sectors, including health, sport, retail, leisure, tourism and education as key economic and employment generators within the Bradford District. - K. Opportunities for business relating to the District's unique environmental assets and challenges, including extraction industries, sustainable construction, renewable energy, resource and waste efficiency and environmental technologies and the 'low carbon economy'. - L. ICT and communications infrastructure, installation and take up of high speed broadband, particularly as a priority in rural and peripheral areas of the Bradford District. - M. Support diversification and sustainability of agricultural and rural businesses - N. A wide range of initiatives to ensure more diverse, competitive and successful economies in the rural areas of the Bradford District.

+OUTCOMES INDICATORS TARGETS Economic growth of the District to be consistent with Core Strategy Vision and approach.
+Overall Employment Rate Corporate New Business Registration Corporate The District has developed a modern and successful economy which is entrepreneurial, competitive and knowledge driven and based on a modern sectoral mix.
+Super Broadband Connectivity Corporate Economic restructuring and diversification and the district through upskilling of the workforce.
+City of Bradford including Shipley Town Centre and the Canal Road Corridor, Keighley, Ilkley and Bingley have developed as key drivers of the District's productivity.
+There has been growth in businesses related to the District's unique environmental assets.
+There has been significant improvement in access from rural areas to economic opportunities.

+LEAD ROLES MAIN MECHANISMS

+Bradford Council Local Plan,

+LGYH/Yorkshire Forward Development Management, Economic Strategies and

+Leeds City Region Masterplans,

+Partnership Local Economic Assessments,

+Bradford District Integrated Regional Strategies,

+Partnership - Local Investment Decisions

-LCR Investment Plans and Decisions The Big Plan - Community Strategy
+Strategic Partnership LCR Investment Plans and Decisions

+The Big Plan - Community Strategy